phenomen/vttc/README.md

 npm i vttc -g
 ```

-(folder doesn't matter, it will install a global package)
+(folder doesn't matter, it will install a Global package)

 ## Usage

-1. Open a command prompt in the directory with the files you want to convert. **Windows**: Right Click -> Open in Terminal.
+1. Open a command prompt in the directory with files you want to convert. **Windows**: Right Click -> Open in Terminal.
 2. Run:

 ```